the-fayed/e-commerce/README.md

 ```

 #### Get all categories:

 ```
 GET /api/v1/categories
 ```

 - Open endpoint.
-- No authentication is required for this API call.
+- No authentication is required for this endpoint call.
-- API supports pagination by adding page and size to request query `/categories?page=1&size=20`.
+- Endpoint supports pagination by adding page and size to request query `/categories?page=1&size=20`.
-- API support field limiting by adding which fields to return in request query ex. `/categories?fields=name,image`.
+- Endpoint support field limiting by adding which fields to return in request query ex. `/categories?fields=name,image`.
-- API supports search by adding search keywords to request query, e.g. `/categories?keyword=category`.
+- Endpoint supports search by adding search keywords to request query, e.g. `/categories?keyword=category`.
-- API supports sorting by adding a sort method to request query, e.g. `/categories?sort=name`.
+- Endpoint supports sorting by adding a sort method to request query, e.g. `/categories?sort=name`.

 Response body example: